An Exploration of Existential Depression also known as the dark night of the soul

 4. Eat a healthy diet: A balanced diet can provide you with the nutrients you need to maintain good physical and emotional health.
 If you are a male I would recommend looking at Black Maca - a very helpful and supportive superfood.

-5. The inner work is not just self-care or finding ‘problems’ it is really venturing deep into the human and being, it is letting go of the stories that have shaped you and allowing yourself, and your free will to shape the remainder of your life.
+5. The inner work is not just self-care or finding ‘problems’ it is really venturing deep into the human being, it is letting go of the stories that have shaped you and allowing yourself, and your free will to shape the remainder of your life.
 Integrating yourself back into life.
 It may start with Inner child healing, or recognising that you are not fulfilled, or a void that you may be avoiding yet it will always come back to you being willing to change and truly meet yourself—the full expression of you.

 6. Mindfulness can be expanded to the following: